markand/irccd/doc/html/api/event/onReload.md

 This function does nothing in the irccd internals, it just calls a function that you can use to reload some data.
 It does not delete anything.

-If you want to fully unload a plugin, use `irccdctl unload` then `irccdctl load`.
+If you want to fully unload a plugin, use `irccdctl plugin-unload` then `irccdctl plugin-load`.